 To reach the various goals of the aforementioned areas, the Hub runs the following programs:

-Research on ICT Policies and legal regimes, as well as their impact on African citizens and businesses
+- Research on ICT Policies and legal regimes, as well as their impact on African citizens and

-Promoting digital rights across Africa through research, dialogue, and capacity building.
+- Promoting digital rights issuesacross Africa through research, dialogue, and capacity building.

-Providing policy and legal support to enable indigenous African ICT businesses to thrive.
+- Providing policy and legal support to enable indigenous African ICT businesses thrive.

-Protection and guarantee of rights associated with the use, creation, publication, and development of computers, electronics or communications networks and systems across Africa.
+- Protection and guarantee of rights associated with the use, creation, publication and development of computers, electronics or communications network and systems across Africa.